calico/scmmd/README.md

 ## Citation

-We have released `velodyn` in association with a recent pre-print.
+We have released `scmmd` in association with a recent pre-print.
-Please cite our pre-print if you find `velodyn` useful for your work.
+Please cite our pre-print if you find `scmmd` useful for your work.

 [**Differentiation reveals the plasticity of age-related change in murine muscle progenitors**](https://www.biorxiv.org/content/10.1101/2020.03.05.979112v1)